Came here from a search engine? Click on the banderole below to go to index.

 1956 SJK Colleda and

-cyclemotor brochure from Japan.
+cyclemotor sales material from Japan.
 Click to enlarge.

 The brochure scan (actually a digital photo) of the material was